emacs-tree-sitter/ts-fold/README.md

 * R / Ruby / Rust
 * Scala / Swift
 * TypeScript / TSX
-* Elixir

-> These languages are in development:
+These languages are in development:

 * Agda
 * Elm